Horizon Christian School is a place where all are welcome

 Spiritual transformation is a lifelong adventure and journey, captained by the Holy Spirit.
 In our weekly chapel gatherings, our aim is to join that journey, focusing on God’s story as revealed in the Holy Scriptures, and in the life and teaching of Jesus Christ.

 Horizon Christian School is committed to cultivating a healthy and thriving educational community; “Where Everybody is Somebody and Jesus is All”

 Chapel is an integral part of how we do life at Horizon Christian School.
 Each week students have a unique opportunity to gather together, worship God in songs and experience a presentation (speaking, visual and or performing arts, etc.) focused on God’s story and His purposes for us.

 Chapel for the 6th-8th grade students is held weekly on Wednesday.
 Middle School Chapel begins with a mixer, a lively speaker, and then worship and singing.
-Our Campus Pastor works closely with our middle school chapel coordinator to challenge and encourage middle school students who are at a pivotal growth and development time of life.
+Our chapels are designed to challenge and encourage middle school students who are at a pivotal growth and development time of life.

 Small groups are a unique feature of middle school chapel.
 Our small group gatherings are called “Donuts and Discipleship.”
 D&D includes donuts and takes place once a month.
 D&D provides a safe, casual (smaller same gender group) setting where students may ask questions about faith and pressing middle school issues.

 Our weekly Chapel gatherings for 9th-12th grade students are held on Tuesday at 9:15am and provides a unique opportunity to celebrate our faith and community together.
 Student led worship, dynamic speakers, concerts and testimonials are part of our weekly high school chapel.
 Chapel is also a safe setting to address challenges and opportunities facing our students, our school, families, communities, nation and world.